 Ports and connections

 Don't overlook connectivity.
-If your priority is to use your NAS as a home video server, it might be worth picking one with an HDMI output so you can connect it directly to your TV instead of requiring the video to be streamed across your network.
+If your priority is to use your NAS as a home video server, it might be worth picking one with an HDMI output like the QNAP TS-251B so you can connect it directly to your TV instead of requiring the video to be streamed across your network.
 And if your TV can't play video from a network source you'll need a separate media streamer.

 For the best performance, go for a model with Gigabit Ethernet, which is 10x as quick as 10/100 Ethernet.
 Look out for front-mounted USB ports and SD slots too.

 With excellent performance, brilliant software and easy setup this entry-level NAS drive is another great buy from Synology.